 Setting proper expectations is crucial when taking on any new project.
 Depending on who you’re working with, they may not be as familiar with the design process.
 By laying out a detailed timeline and giving deadlines for all deliverables, you will manage expectations from the beginning and deliver your project successfully.

 Having specific dates also serves as a way to keep you on track.
-Consider asking for feedback from your client and your team prior to finalizing the timelines, so everyone is comfortable with your proposal.
+Consider asking for feedback from all stakeholders involved in the project prior to finalizing the timelines, so everyone is comfortable with your proposal.

 List out the timeframes for each part of the project.
 For example, if you’re working on a new design, you might give a timeline for when the initial prototype will be done, schedules for user testing, and another date for the final product launch.

 The budget is an essential aspect of any project.
-You and the client must agree on the budget from the start, as the budget dictates the work you'll be doing.
-In the brief, give a breakdown of the budget for each service you're providing.
+Both parties must agree on the budget from the start, as the budget dictates the work that will be done.
+In the brief, it’s important to give a breakdown of the budget for each service provided.

 It might also be wise to add in some contingency cushion as additional money for unforeseen issues.
 You can list it that way in the budget, and explain that it's there if needed.
 If you don't use that by the end of the project, you can subtract it from the total.